Bayesian Time Varying Coefficient Model with Applications to Marketing Mix Modeling: Abstract

 \section{Abstract}

 Both Bayesian and varying coefficient models are very useful tools in practice as they can be used to model parameter heterogeneity in a generalizable way.
 Motivated by the need of enhancing Marketing Mix Modeling (MMM) at Uber, we propose a Bayesian Time Varying Coefficient (BTVC) model, equipped with a hierarchical Bayesian structure.
-This model is different from other time-varying coefficient models in the sense that the coefficients are weighted over a set of local latent variables following certain probabilistic distributions.
+This model differs from other time-varying coefficient models by weighting coefficients over a set of local latent variables that follow specific probabilistic distributions.
 Stochastic Variational Inference (SVI) is used to approximate the posteriors of latent variables and dynamic coefficients.
 The proposed model also helps address many challenges faced by traditional MMM approaches.
 We used simulations as well as real-world marketing datasets to demonstrate our model’s superior performance in terms of both accuracy and interpretability.

 \keywords{Marketing Mix Modeling, Time Varying Coefficient Model, Hierarchical Bayesian Model, Bayesian Time Series}